-- 4.1.
-Time and Basis of Evaluation.
-The Board shall evaluate and assess in writing the Superintendent's performance at least once each year during the term of his Contract.
-The Board's evaluation and assessment of the Superintendent shall be reasonably related to the duties of the Superintendent as outlined in the Superintendent's job description and shall be based at least in part on the District's progress towards accomplishing the written District Goals as discussed by the Superintendent and Board, and as adopted by the Board. - 4.2.
-Confidentiality.
-Unless the Board and Superintendent agree otherwise in writing, the evaluation of the Superintendent shall at all times be conducted in closed or executive session and shall be considered confidential to the extent permitted by law.
-Nothing herein shall prohibit the Board or the Superintendent from sharing the content of the Superintendent's evaluation with their respective legal counsel. - 4.3.
-Evaluation Format and Procedures.
+- B. Confidentiality.
+Unless the Superintendent expressly requests otherwise in writing, the evaluation of the Superintendent shall at all times be conducted in executive session and shall be considered confidential to the extent permitted by law.
+Nothing herein shall prohibit the Board or the Superintendent from sharing the content of the Superintendent's evaluation with their respective legal counsel. - C. Evaluation Format and Procedures.
 The evaluation format and procedure shall be in accordance with the Board's policies and state and federal law.
 Upon completion of the evaluation by the Board, the Board shall meet with the Superintendent to discuss the evaluation.
-In the event the Board deems that the evaluation instrument, format, and/or procedure is to be modified by the Board and such modifications Would require new or different performance expectations, the Superintendent shall be provided a reasonable period of time to demonstrate such expected performance before being evaluated.
+In the event the Board deems that the evaluation instrument, format, and/or procedure is to be modified by the Board and such modifications would require new or different performance expectation, the Superintendent shall be provided a reasonable period of time to demonstrate such expected performance before being evaluated. - 4.4 Reassignment.
+The Superintendent cannot be reassigned from the position of Superintendent to another position without the Superintendent's express written consent. - 4.5 Board Meetings.
+The Superintendent shall attend, and shall be permitted to attend, all meetings of the Board, both public and closed, with the exception of those closed meetings devoted to the consideration of any action or lack of action on the Superintendent's Contract, or the Superintendent's evaluation, or the discussion of Board officer elections, or for purposes of resolving conflicts between individual Board members, or when the Board is acting in its capacity as a tribunal.
+In the event of illness or Board-approved absence, the Superintendent's designee shall attend such meetings.

-V. COMPENSATION
+V. Compensation.

-- Salary.
-The District shall pay the Superintendent an annual salary of two hundred forty thousand five hundred fifty-five dollars (\$240,555.00) per year.
-This annual salary shall be paid to the Superintendent in equal installments in accordance with Board policies. - Adjustments.
-At any time during the term of this Contract or any extension thereof,the Board may, in its discretion, review and adjust the salary of the Superintendent, but in no event shall the Superintendent be paid less than the salary set forth in this Contract.
-Adjustments to salary and any other compensation under Section V of this Contract shall be based only on performance in accordance with the Superintendent's annual evaluation under Section IV of this Contract and not on any general increase for District administrators, unless otherwise determined by the Board. - Benefits.
-The District shall provide benefits to the Superintendent as provided by state law and Board policies, and consistent with benefits provided to other professional employees on twelve-month contracts, unless specified otherwise in Board policy or in this Contract.
-The Board reserves the right to amend its policies at any time during the term of this Contract to reduce or increase these benefits, at the Board's sole discretion.
+5.1 Salary.
+The District shall pay the Superintendent an annual salary of two hundred forty-five thousand three hundred sixty-one dollars (\$245,361) per year.

+5.2 Adjustments.
+At any time during the term of this Agreement, the Board may, in its discretion, review and adjust the salary of the Superintendent, but in no event shall the Superintendent be paid less than the salary set forth in this contract.
+Adjustments to salary and any other compensation under Section V of this Contract shall be based only on performance in accordance with the Superintendent's annual evaluation under Section IV of this Contract and not on any general increase for District administrators, unless otherwise determined by the Board.